VapiAI/client-sdk-web/README.md

 The `start` method will initiate a new call.

-You can also override existing assistant parameters or set variables with the `assistant_overrides` parameter.
+You can override existing assistant parameters or set variables with the `assistant_overrides` parameter.
 Assume the first message is `Hey, {{name}} how are you?` and you want to set the value of `name` to `John`:

 ```javascript